Proposterious/independent-project/ROADMAP.md

 - **Safety Features**: After interpreting the speech of the subject, provide a warning that is relayed as follows
 'profanity, sensitive subjects, and material that aren't appropriate for the age provided will not be entertained'.
-  [ ] Therefore, the program must be able to store information related to age and must reference certain
+  - [ ] Therefore, the program must be able to store information related to age and must reference certain
   dictionaries that contain disallowed vocabulary that will trigger the warning

+### Specifics in Development

+**Begin here...**

+## Website for the Robot

+### Purpose

+The website should be decently animated with few interactive components.The user should be able to view the
+technologies used, understand my inspiration, and view the current state of the robot (as when it is initially
+released it will be in its *prototype* phase).
+This website should be in constant development until the completion
+or abandonment of said project.

+### Progress in Development